skostinski/skostinski.github.io/_pages/outreach.md

 nav_order: 9
 ---

-We collaborate with the [BioBus program](https://www.biobus.org/about/), which provides science outreach and research opportunities to K-12 and college students in New York City.
+We collaborate with [BioBus](https://www.biobus.org/about/), a science outreach program for K-12 and college students in New York City.